 We are obviously a rare case, but it’s actually very common for solo-travelers to bond while on the road.
 At the very least, you can find someone to grab a drink with, at best you meet a friend (or partner) for life!

-The best way to start making connections in your hostel is with your roommates.
+The best way to start making connections when staying in a hostel is to make small-talk with your roommates.
 If you’re traveling alone, try to choose the 4-6 bed dorm rooms.
 This is small enough that it feels like a community but not so small that there will be any awkwardness.
 Simply introduce yourself and strike up a conversation with your roommates.
 It’s easy to break the ice with fellow solo travelers, everyone loves to travel and will probably have great advice or crazy stories to share!
 In case you’re at a loss, start with these classics:

 - Where are you from originally?